Linn's Stamp News

 Linn's Stamp News is an American weekly magazine for stamp collectors.
-It is published by Amos Media Co., which also publishes the Scott Standard Postage Stamp Catalogue, the Scott Specialized Catalogue of United States Stamps and Covers, and the Scott Classic Specialized Catalogue of Stamps and Covers 1840–1940.
+It is published by Scott Stamp LLC, which also publishes the Scott Standard Postage Stamp Catalogue, the Scott Specialized Catalogue of United States Stamps and Covers, and the Scott Classic Specialized Catalogue of Stamps and Covers 1840–1940.
 Linn's was founded in 1928 by George W. Linn as Linn's Weekly Stamp News.